 Engineers Canada is dedicated to implementing the principles described in this Policy, and to ensuring that stakeholders, including government, the general public, and the engineering regulators - their officers, staff, and members - are aware of Engineers Canada’s privacy practices.

-If your concerns are not resolved by Engineers Canada to your complete satisfaction, please contact the Federal Privacy Commissioner.
+If a person’s concerns are not resolved by Engineers Canada to their complete satisfaction, they are encouraged to contact the Federal Privacy Commissioner.